magnusmickelsson/pokeraidbot/GETTING_STARTED_USER_en.md

 *!raid new Suicune 09:45 cafe lalo*

+(or *!r n suicune 945 cafe lalo* if you want to keep it short)

 ![Create](img/en/started1.png)

-(If you think it's too much of a pain to figure out the end time of a raid, you can report the raid via start time/hatch time - use *!raid start Suicune 09:00 cafe lalo* instead)
+If you think it's too much of a pain to figure out the end time of a raid, you can report the raid via start time/hatch time - use *!raid start Suicune 09:00 cafe lalo* instead.

+(or *!r s suicune 900 cafe lalo* if you want to keep it short)

 Then, you want to create a group that raids at 09:30.

 Type the following:
 *!raid group 09:30 cafe lalo*

+(or *!r g 930 cafe lalo* if you want to keep it short)

 ![Group](img/en/started2.png)